 5. Implement a different business approach

 Continue to try out fresh business approaches.
-Talk to your employees and focus on exploring innovative business strategies that bring in more revenue faster.
-You can think of ways and means to leverage your team's skills to launch new services/ products.
+Talk to your employees and focus on exploring innovative business strategies.

 6. Balance the employee base